Updated July 2026

-The old historic center is a World Heritage site, since it’s the best existing example of early 19th century Spanish Enlightenment implementation in urban planning. okay, so that’s a little specific, but trust the experts – it’s unique.
+The old historic center is a World Heritage site, since it’s the best existing example of early 19th century Spanish Enlightenment implementation in urban planning.
+Okay, that description may sound rather technical, but UNESCO designated it for good reason.
+In other words: Cienfuegos is a great place to see 1800’s city plan inspired by reason and functionality.

 The theatre is close to all the other neoclassical gems like Museo Provincial as seen in the first image and the Cathedral by the lovely José Marti Parque.
 You’ll also find an Arc de Triomphe celebrating the independence – from the Spanish…!